 - Unlearn your Cataclysm habit of casting one Eclipsed spell before a DoT.
 You now want to queue your first DoT or Starfall immediately following the final post-Eclipse spell.

 - Similar, you can no longer sneak in a DoT or instant Starsurge after the final Eclipsed spell.
-If you want to clip a DoT at the end of Eclipse, it must be done before the last nuke of Eclipse.
+If you want to clip a DoT at the end of Eclipse, it must be done before the last Eclipsed nuke.

 - When casting two DoTs at the beginning of Eclipse: cast the unecplised DoT, then the Eclipsed DoT (unless you expect to clip the Eclipsed DoT for any reason), then Starsurge if it's up.
 In Lunar, cast Starfall before all other spells since its DPS drops when Eclipse ends.

-- When Solar Eclipse starts, use the first Starsurge you have available.
+- [Mostly deprecated at high haste due to very frequent Starsurge procs]: When Solar Eclipse starts, use the first Starsurge you have available.
 If a second SS procs during the Eclipse, save it for when you have 5 energy remaining (if you don't use BPT, queue it when the energy bar reads 20 and you're casting a Wrath).
 Depending on whether you got the proc, you'll be at either 10 or 15 energy in post-Solar.
 Wrath 3 times to reach Lunar and save any SS procs for the beginning of Lunar (as noted above, you can start to ignore this when at haste cap and high levels of crit).

 - In all cases, in Lunar Eclipse, simply cast Starsurge when it comes up.